Halsey Stuns Fans With Her Shockingly Accurate ‘Corpse Bride’ Look For Halloween

 Her looks for previous Halloweens have also been iconic.

-In 2019, she dressed as notorious Tainted Love singer Marilyn Manson, with a red wig, colored contact lenses, and a white latex bodysuit.
+In 2019, she dressed as notorious metal icon Marilyn Manson, with a red wig, colored contact lenses, and a white latex bodysuit.

 The singer posted the costume on her Instagram with the caption “resident goths,” and received appreciation from alternative rocker Courtney Love, who commented that it was “amazing.”

-She even performed on stage with Avril Lavigne while in costume as the daring metal artist, putting a twist on the Canadian star’s signature hit “Girlfriend.”
+She even performed on stage with Avril Lavigne while in costume as the daring metal artist, putting a twist on the Canadian star’s signature hit, “Girlfriend.”

 And in 2018, Halsey transformed herself into Batman villain Poison Ivy, turning into a redhead and covering herself with leaves as well as green body paint.
 Musician Diplo, dressed as a penguin, posted her outfit on his Instagram, comparing her to “broccoli.”

 Besides showing off her creative side by getting ready for Halloween, Halsey surprised fans by shaving her head recently, as The Inquisitr reported.
-Celebrity friends supported the bold change, as Katy Perry commented “uggghhh heaven” and Demi Lovato left a string of heart emojis.
+Celebrity friends supported the bold change, as Katy Perry commented “uggghhh heaven” and Demi Lovato left a string of heart emoji.

 The singer has also been busy with a variety of projects.
 She recently collaborated with Machine Gun Kelly in a music video for their new song “forget me too,” from the album Tickets To My Downfall.
-Her book of poems I Would Leave Me If I Could will also be coming out on November 10.
+Her book of poems, I Would Leave Me If I Could, will also be coming out on November 10.